 What to Do if an Arc Flash Occurs

 An arc flash event can cause devastating injuries.
 The first course of action in the event of an arc flash should be to take cover outside the protective boundary.
-If the electricity powering the blast can be shut off safely, do so immediately.
+If the blast’s electricity can be shut off safely, do so immediately.

 If a victim is inside the protective boundary during the incident, avoid touching them.
 Shut off the power and call for emergency assistance right away.
 If the power cannot be shut off, try to remove the person from danger using non-conductive materials.

 An arc flash incident will maintain itself as long as its power source remains intact.
-Please keep your eyes averted from the blast to reduce the risk of blindness, and encourage employees within the vicinity of the explosion to cover their ears or wear earplugs until the incident has been resolved.
+Please keep your eyes averted from the blast to reduce the risk of blindness, and encourage employees near the explosion to cover their ears or wear earplugs until the incident has been resolved.